VladaAlek/permaculture-map-berlin/README.md

 ## Common Features

 ### Navigation Bar
-Displayed across all three pages, the fully responsive navigation bar, featuring links to the Logo of the organization which stay behind this project (NGO Peace of Land - Berlin) [https://www.peaceof.land], Home page, Form page, and About Us, ensures seamless navigation as its identical presence on each page offers consistency.
+Displayed across all three pages, the fully responsive navigation bar, featuring links to the Logo of the organization which stay behind this project [NGO Peace of Land - Berlin](https://www.peaceof.land), Home page, Form page, and About Us, ensures seamless navigation as its identical presence on each page offers consistency.

 ### The Footer
 The footer section hosts links to Peace of Land's pertinent social media platforms.
 This section is crucial as it enables users to stay informed about the various activities of Peace of Land.

 ## Home Page

-#### Landing Image
+#### Landing Section
-The landing page showcases a photo or a compilation of photos representing urban gardening in Berlin.
-Overlaid text provides further context, clarifying the site's relevance to specific locations and target audiences.
+The landing page features a custom Esri Storymap titled "PERMACULTURE-MAP-BERLIN".
+Alongside this, a brief introduction text helps to define the site's main objectives and target audience.

 #### Map Section

 This segment is designed to motivate users to actively delve into the interactive Story map, engaging with its rich textual and audio-visual content.
 The content aims to be an engaging mix of informative, educational, and inspirational elements.
 This trifecta is intended to foster a positive user experience and prompt visitors to return to the site multiple times.
+Lastly, a clear and noticeable call-to-action - CTA linked to the Storymap guides users towards the Form page.
 A short accompanying text will provide context for the map.
-For a seamless connection to the site's Form page, an additional link <em>CTA<em> will be placed in close proximity to the map, inviting users to share their valuable insights and information about ongoing permaculture projects.
+For a seamless connection to the site's Form page, an additional link CTA will be placed in close proximity to the map, inviting users to share their valuable insights and information about ongoing permaculture projects.
 This user engagement allows for continuous updates and enrichment of the map's content, making it a truly collaborative and evolving resource.

 ## Form page